webpack/webpack-cli/MIGRATE.md

 };
 ```
 ## Changes reflected after migration
-We can see the follow changes after migration:
+We can see the following changes after migration:
 1. The webpack schema for using loaders has changed
     - `loaders` is now `module.rules`
     -  `query` is now `options`